 “No Man’s Land” is a photodocumentation of a farming/gardening community (Spaces of Opportunity) in South Phoenix.
 South Phoenix is historically poor, Black, & Hispanic.
 It exists, like countless other poor communities in the United States, largely as a food desert, inundated with convenience stores & fast food restaurants dishing out excesses of cheap, empty calories & a handful of large corporate supermarkets selling pesticide-laden food that travels thousands of miles prior to its destination.

 This 10-acre plot in South Phoenix cared for by this all-too-often marginalized community offers a critical & viable alternative.

 This alternative, however, is nothing new.
 It has existed for thousands of years.
-It is a direct, conscious, & intimate connection to the land on which we live & depend, whether we know it or not, a connection that provides not only physical sustenance, but spiritual sustenance as well.
-It is only over the last few centuries arguably that this connection has been so deeply severed.
-We take for granted how we get our food, not knowing where it came from, most assuming that our current food system is the normal, logical, & inevitable outgrowth of human “progress”.
-As a matter of historical fact, the current manner in which we relate to our food, much less the environment & each other, are largely anomalous.
+It is a direct, conscious, & intimate connection to the land on which we live & depend.
+It is only over the last few centuries that this connection has been so deeply severed.
+We take for granted how we get our food, unaware of its origins, most assuming that our current food system is the normal, logical, & inevitable outgrowth of human “progress”.
+As a matter of historical fact, the current manner in which we relate to our food, as well as the environment & each other, is largely anomalous.

 There are solutions.
 They are not new.
-They simply require an awakening.
-They require a profound reconfiguration of our collective relationship with nature & one another.
+They require an awakening.
+They require a profound realignment of our collective relationship with nature & one another.
 They require a 180-degree turn & a forward step.

 This 10-acre plot is such a step.